Mr. Joseph V. Wakeley

 He and his brother Art were joint recipients of the Roy O. Milnes Award, the annual citizenship award voted on by the teaching staff.
 "They usually choose one, but somehow we tied, so they gave it to both of us," he said.

 He attended Northwestern Michigan College for two years, then transferred to Central Michigan University, where he graduated with a bachelor's degree with a business education major and an economics minor.
 At CMU he was a member of Phi Sigma Epsilon fraternity and served as both vice president and president.
 After graduation he served on the national staff for two years as a graduate adviser for the fraternity.

 Mr. Wakeley was elected treasurer of Crawford County in 1972 and has served nearly 45 years in that position -- always running unopposed.
 He also owned and operated the Jolly Redskin Canoe Livery in Grayling for 11 years.

 He is a member of the Michigan Association of County Treasurers and served as the group's president in 1996.
 He was a 25-year member of the AuSable River International Canoe Marathon (ARICM) committee, serving as its president twice.

-Mike Gardiner said that Mr. Wakeley has helped many elderly people with their income taxes at no charge, and in 1999, after the state turned over property foreclosures for delinquent taxes to counties, he and his deputy worked tirelessly to help the county's people remain in their homes by developing alternatives to help them finance their way out of trouble.
+Mike Gardiner said that Mr. Wakeley has helped many elderly people with their income taxes at no charge, and in 1999, after the state turned over property foreclosures for delinquent taxes to counties, he and his deputy worked tirelessly to help the county's people remain in their homes by developing alternatives to assist them in financing their way out of trouble.